Podshot/MCEdit-Unified/README.md

 See TRANSLATION.txt for further details.

-Devolopers don't have to tweak their code so much.
+Developers don't have to tweak their code so much.
-The only modifications concern strings which need text formating or concatenation.
+The only modifications concern strings which need text formatting or concatenation.
 See README.txt in albow subfolder for further information.